Address and street name grids in the Philippines

 3. Methods

 1. https://taginfo.openstreetmap.org/search?q=addr reveals we want addr:housenumber.
+We use that tag's data over and over in this article.

 2. On Overpass Turbo we query for it.